Sheet Pan Chicken Dinner

 Frequently Asked Questions

-Can I use chicken thighs instead of chicken breasts for this recipe?
+Can I use chicken thighs or breasts instead of legs?

 Can I make this recipe dairy-free?